 - Master of Science in athletic training: certified athletic training

 - Master of Science in fitness and human performance: clinical exercise physiology, exercise stress testing, cardiac rehabilitation careers, sports performance, strength and conditioning, fitness/performance, fitness industry and corporate wellness

 Many of these programs also prepare students for graduate and doctoral studies to pursue careers as physicians, physical therapists, occupational therapists and physician assistants.

 Job availability and growth

-A degree in kinesiology and health science presents many exciting job opportunities.
+A degree in kinesiology or public health presents many exciting job opportunities.
 Below we’ve listed just a few.

 The job outlook for exercise physiologists is strong with employment in this field projected to grow 10% up to 2028.
 The median annual wage for exercise physiologists was $49,170 per year in 2019.